AcalaNetwork/evm-examples/arbitrager/README.md

 1. It assigns the addresses passed to the constructor to the global variables
 2. It approves the Uniswap router to handle the tokens owned by the address that deployed the contract (in our case, that would be the *deployer*)

-3. It schedules the call of the `trigger()` function with the native **Scheduler** smart contract
+Deploy script then schedules the call of the `trigger()` function with the native **Scheduler** smart contract

-    - The period passed to the constructor is used to tell the **Scheduler** how many blocks should pass from the call being scheduled to its execution
+    - The period passed to the scheduleTriggerCall is used to tell the **Scheduler** how many blocks should pass from the call being scheduled to its execution
     - All other inputs are hadcoded in this example
     - To read more about how **Scheduler** works, please consult the [wiki](https://wiki.acala.network/build/development-guide/smart-contracts/advanced/use-on-chain-scheduler)

-After the **Arbitrager** is successfully deployed, the script transfers the tokens to its address.
+When the **Scheduler** call is configured, the deployer retrieves the *task_id* from the event emmited by **Scheduler** and saves it to a global variable within **Arbitrager** using `setTaskId()` function.

+After the **Arbitrager** is successfully deployed and configured, the script transfers the tokens to its address.
 The deploy script then sets the prices of the tokens in order for the **Arbitrager** to be able to determine which token is should swap for which.
 The price of *AUSD* is set to *1000* and the price of *DOT* is set to *2000*.

 The balances of AUSD and DOT tokens for the **Arbitrager** smart contract and for the liquidity pool are printed out: